Richie0003/alx-pre_course/README.md

-I just had to updat this
+I just had to update this